Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity

 \section{Introduction}

-Bike-sharing systems (BSS) are becoming a public mode of transportation devoted to short trips.
-A few BSS have been launched since Copenhagen laucnhed theirs in 1995.
+Bike-sharing systems (BSS) are becoming important for urban transportation.
+They are devoted to short trips.
+A few BSS have been launched since Copenhagen launched its program in 1995.
 BSS were widely deployed in the 2000s after Paris launched the large-scale program called Velib, in July 2007.
-Velib consists of 20000 available bikes and 1500 stations.
-Nowadays, there are more than $400$ cities equipped with BSS around the world (see \cite{demaio2009bike} for a history of BSS).
-This gives rise to a recent research activity.
+Velib consists of 20\,000 available bikes and 1500 stations.
+Currently, there are more than $400$ cities equipped with BSS around the world (see \cite{demaio2009bike} for a history of BSS).
+The popularity of BSS gives rise to a recent research activity.

-The concept of BSS is simple: A user arrives at a station, takes a bike, uses it for a while and then returns it to any station.
-A lack of resources is one of the major issues: a user can arrive at a station that host no bike, or can want to return her bike at a station with no empty spot.
+The concept of BSS is simple: A user arrives at a station, takes a bike, uses it for a while and then returns it to another station.
+The lack of resources is one of the major issues: a user can arrive at a station that has no bike available, or wants to return her bike at a station with no empty spot.
 The allocation of resources, bikes and empty places, has to be managed by the operator in order to offer a reliable alternative to other transportation modes.

 The strength of such a system is its ability to meet the demand, in bikes and empty spots.
 This demand is complex.
 It depends on the time of the day, the day of the week (week or week-end), the season and the weather, but also the location: housing or working areas generate going-and-coming flows; flows are also generated from up-hill to down-hill stations.
 This creates unbalanced traffic during the day.
 Moreover, the system is stochastic due to the arrivals at the stations, the origin-destination pairs and the trip lengths.
 The lack of resources also generates random choices from the users, who must search for another station.
 These facts are supported by several data analyses, \emph{e.g.}, \cite{Borgnat-1,Froehlich-1,Nair-1}.